umairda/dialogflow-test-create-multiple-contexts/README.md

 I frequently set contexts via the dialogflow v1 api.
 I noticed that when using the new v2 api that at times not all contexts are being set.
 I wrote a test that can be run repeatedly to observe this behavior.

+UPDATE: As of 2019 it appears the contexts are now being set but now at times when I delete all the contexts then not all the contexts are always deleted.

 ---

 #### To run the test once: